-I’ve always wondered what it would be like to be a fly on the wall and watch N play.
+I’ve always wondered what it would be like to be a fly on the wall and watch N play at nursery.
 Mostly because on the whole he tells me he’s done ‘nothing’, played on his own, and not enjoyed himself.
 Of course this is totally contradictory to what the nursery staff say, as also proven by what I can watch on the nursery cctv and what I see on picking him up (and having to wait ages while he finishes playing!).

 To get him to tell me what he’s been up to, I have to wait for an opportune time.
 During tea works well (although the OH isn’t too keen on the distraction from eating), or when N’s snuggled up in bed after story time.
 But sometimes if there’s been something eventful, N will spontaneously tell me when he’s getting into the car.
 This is rare, so it needs to be a pretty big event for it to get a mention.

 A couple of times it’s been about one of the girls who obviously has a bit of a violent pre-schooler rage on occasion.
 Once I was informed that S hit someone.
 The next time, he told the staff at his other nursery that he got hit by this same girl.
-It might be during play, an accident, but it’s annoying that the same name crops up.
+It might be during play, or an accident, but it’s annoying that the same name crops up.
 I do think that as he knows it’s not a nice thing to do, and it hurts people, then hopefully he’ll stay clear of her and the girl will grow out of it.

 Otherwise he’s quite factual about any incidents or physical accidents that he or any other children go through at nursery, but the other day I picked him up from nursery, and helped him climb into his car seat.